ChunYu-Lee/Neural_Network/README.md

 java GradientDescent \<data set> \<network type> \<initialization type> \<batch size> \<loss function> \<epochs> \<bias> \<learning rate> \<mu> \<use dropout> \<input dropout rate> \<hidden dropout rate> \<use batch normalization> \<batch norm alpha>

 The detail please check Convolutional_Neural_Network/GradientDescent.java.

+## Framework
+You should go to Framework folder and try:

+>Run this: Python framework.py

+>Run this: Python framework_add_batchnorm.py

+These two models are build with pytorch.
+It will run with mnist data set.
+Both model have 81678 parameters and the second one adds a batchnorm after every ReLU layer.

+The detail please check Framework/framework.py.